 He next told the sergeants what they should do to disable the tanks.
 During the announcement, Bruni emphasized that they all were to surrender together.
 He told the soldiers to destroy their weapons and any supplies that could be used by the Japanese.
-The only thing they were told not to destroy were the company’s trucks.
+The only thing they were told not to destroy was the company’s trucks.
 The men waited in their bivouac until ordered to move.
 Somehow, Bruni had found enough bread and pineapple juice for what he called, “Our last supper.”

-The morning of April 9, 1942, Peter became a Prisoner of War, but the first Japanese soldiers did not appear in HQ company’s encampment until April 11.
+On the morning of April 9, 1942, Peter became a Prisoner of War, but the first Japanese soldiers did not appear in HQ company’s encampment until April 11.
 A Japanese officer ordered the company, with their possessions, out onto the road that ran in front of their encampment.
 Once on the road, the soldiers were ordered to kneel along the sides of the road with their possessions in front of them.
 As they knelt, the Japanese soldiers, who were passing them, went through their possessions and took whatever they wanted from the Americans.
 They remained on the sides of the road for hours.

 The company boarded their trucks and drove to just outside of Mariveles.
 From there, they walked to Mariveles Airfield and were ordered to sit and wait.
 As they sat and watched, the POWs noticed a line of Japanese soldiers forming across from them.
 They soon realized that this was a firing squad and the Japanese were going to kill them.